 4. Visit the State Fair

-In the summertime, don’t miss the Tennessee State Fair in Wilson County.
+Don’t miss the Tennessee State Fair in Wilson County in the summertime.
 This annual event is the state’s largest fair and includes statewide livestock competitions along with bluegrass, clogging and square-dancing competitions, plus pageants, live music, an antique car show, a dog show and much more.

 5. Sip & Sample